BittyTax/BittyTax/README.md

 Note that `Deposit` and `Withdrawal` transactions are not taxable events so no valuation is required.

-In the log, any transaction buys (T-Buy) or sells (T-Sell) that are created by the split are shown below the transaction record (TR).
+In the log, any transaction buys (BUY) or sells (SELL) that are created by the split are shown below the transaction record (TR).
 These transactions have unique TIDs allocated sequentially based on the parent transaction ID, i.e. (34.1, 34.2, 34.3, etc).

 If historic price data has been used for the valuation, it is indicated by the `~` symbol, fixed values are show as `=`.